Not Afraid: Composition

 "Not Afraid" is a hip hop song written and produced by Rick Crowe, Eminem, Evans and Burnett; Resto did additional writing.
 Boi-1da provided drums; Evans and Burnett provided string sounds.
 The lyrics focus on a positive change from Eminem's past experiences, including an end to drug abuse, feuds and violence.
 The Los Angeles Times noted that a person hearing this song for the first time may identify it as Christian hip hop.
 MTV News writer Shaheem Reid noted that "There are no jabs at pop-culture icons, no jovial goofballing."
 Led by a guitar, synthesizer and piano, "Not Afraid" is published in the key of C minor and has a moderate tempo of 86 beats per minute, according to the sheet music published by Sony/ATV Music Publishing.
 A writer for MuchMusic website noted that Eminem chose to use his Marshall Mathers ego for the song, rather than Slim Shady.
 He follows a chord progression of Cm–A♭(maj7)–E♭–B♭ in the chorus.

 The song begins with a brief introduction in which Eminem says while the chorus plays underneath, "Yeh, it's been a ride.
 I guess I had to go to that place to get to this one."
 When he begins the first verse, his lyrics threaten people who have looked down on him: "You can try to read my lyrics off of this paper before I lay 'em/ But you won't take the sting out these words before I say 'em."
 On the second verse, Eminem says that he has indeed made mistakes, commenting on his Relapse album: "That last Relapse CD was ehh/ Perhaps I ran them accents into the ground/ Relax, I ain't going to do that now."
 When he says "All I'm trying to say is get back, click clack, pow", a gunshot is heard.
 Approaching the end of the second verse, Eminem raps about his personal experiences: "But I think I'm still trying to figure this crap out/ Thought I had it mapped out, but I guess I didn't/ It's time to exercise these demons/ These motherfuckers are doing jumping jacks now."
 After the chorus, Eminem sings a bridge and focuses on a positive change, as he says "I just can't keep living this way, so starting today I'm breaking out of this cage."
 Before the final chorus, he says that he "shoots for the moon".
 The song features a choir composed of Kip Blackshire, Christal Garrick II, Terry Dexter, Rich King, Kristen Ashley Cole and Sly Jordan.

 This song is also about how Slim Shady is leaving Eminem so he can "handle his responsibilities as a father."
 He promises to get his life together for better.
-In his new album Kamikaze, Fall shows him getting the Slim Shady part of him "back."
+In his 2018 studio album Kamikaze, Fall shows him getting the Slim Shady part of him "back."
 As he desperately runs away from the shadow, it catches up with him and he realizes he can't escape it.